Better Bedroom Communication

 Here's how to get started:

 First, assess what you want more of, less of, or just different.
 Solid communication starts with really knowing your own desires.
 Set some time aside to imagine what components of your sex life you truly enjoy and look forward to.
 For example, is your partner really great at foreplay?
 Or, is he particularly skilled at another aspect of sex?
 Then, think about what parts of your sex life might need work.
 Maybe you feel like sex is too rushed or too slow.
 Maybe you crave a different position.
-Being clear about your own needs is key before bringing them up to your partner.
+Being clear about your own needs is key to bringing them up to your partner.
 (If it helps, write these things down!)

 If you're not sure what you want more of, what you want to change, or if you want to try something different, think about some of your favorite sexy scenes from movies or TV shows — scenarios that have turned you on or presented appealing situations.
 You may even suggest watching one of these films or shows with your partner and then voicing your desires during the scenes themselves.
 (Men, as we know, are especially visual.
 So, having something concrete to look at can be particularly helpful for them as far as understanding what you want.)

 Another way to improve communication and make sure your sexual needs are met is to model your desires.
 Say you think it would be sexy to take a bath together as a means of foreplay.
 Rather than drop hints to your partner, take the initiative by using your next date night to set your fantasy in motion.
-Light some candles, draw a bath, then invite you partner to join you and enjoy what happens next.
+Light some candles, draw a bath, then invite your partner to join you and enjoy what happens next.

 Finally, revive positive feedback.
 In the beginning, you and your partner were likely quite vocal about your needs and wants as you discovered each other in bed.
 But after being together for a while, you may find that you're both much quieter.